SyfSchydea/New-Horizons-Pattern-Generator/README.md

 ## TTY Colours

 The instructions file may be written with TTY colour control codes.
-This default to on if the instructions file is being written directly to a console, but may also be forced on with `-c`/`--tty-colours` or forced off with `--no-tty-colours`.
+This defaults to on if the instructions file is being written directly to a console, but may also be forced on with `-c`/`--tty-colours` or forced off with `--no-tty-colours`.